 Daryl Hamilton Photography is a service that helps price conscious women capture and relive significant emotional moments in their lives.
 It removes the burden of cost by providing quality work at an affordable price.
 My role was to re-design the website so as to help Daryl's brand look more professional and elegant.
-Above all, I also wanted to help Daryl create a smart website that resonated deeply with his audience in order to increase conversions.

 Screenshot of D.H.Photography's original design